×

 • Moderate comments and messages generated by the content to keep the conversation with the audience alive.
 It’s key to growing the engagement you’re after.

-• You can auto-moderate some comments or questions – especially if you’re getting spam or troll comments, which you can then automatically remove.
+• You can Auto-moderate some comments or questions – especially if you’re getting spam or troll comments, which you can then automatically remove.

 • Analyze results, such as engagement or follower growth – both on the brand channels and the KOL’s channels.
 You can also automate regular reporting to keep a close eye on how the results change over time.

-• The analytics feature will also prove indispensable in the research phase while you’re looking for and comparing KOLs that could be right for your brand.
+• The Analytics feature will also prove indispensable in the research phase while you’re looking for and comparing KOLs that could be right for your brand.
 You can monitor any public social media account on Instagram, LinkedIn, Facebook, and YouTube.
 So if your potential KOL has an expert YouTube channel, you can easily see how their content is doing and what’s the engagement potential for your brand.

-We highly recommend you test NapoleonCat for free – no credit card required 😉
+We highly recommend you test NapoleonCat completely for free – no credit card required 😉

 Social Media Inbox - Simplify Instagram Management